MPvHarmelen/coref_draft/README.md

 Description
 ----------
 Implementation of Stanford multi-seive coreference resolution approach for Dutch.
+This version assumes the input is in the format produced by the [Alpino parser][].
 This is a draft version of the code.
 An official first release will be made available on github/cltl upon completion and basic testing of the first version of the system.